Freshmowed/FMPersisting/README.md

 That's it.
 There are additional options for mapping to different names, defining primary key columns, using bit-fields, and more, but for the most common situations, that's all you have to do.

+Relationships between objects/tables are managed by the direct manipulation of foreign ID properties.
+In the example above, an Artist class would be defined and the artistID property in Album would hold the reference.
+No magic, no object graphs.

+You decide what you want to cache and when.

 # Performing CRUD Operations

 Before any database operations can be performed a FMPersistenceManager instance needs to be created, a database path defined, and table(s) created if necessary.
 After that, rows are created from attribute dictionaries, objects are created from database rows, and property values are accessed using KVC.
 A LOT of boilerplate database access code is eliminated.

+There is no attempt to synchronize the database with an object graph.
+There are a relatively small number of methods available in FMPersistenceManager that you use to fetch from or modify the database.
+When and why this happens is explicitly and intentionally controlled by the overlying application.

 The example below is a data manager class that wraps the CRUD operations for the Album FMPersistingModel subclass defined above.